Maria of Aragon, Queen of Portugal

-Maria of Aragon (29 June 1482 – 7 March 1517) was Queen of Portugal as the second spouse of King Manuel I, the widower of her elder sister Isabella.
+Maria of Aragon (29 June 1482 – 7 March 1517) was Queen of Portugal from 30 October 1500 until her death in 1517 as the second wife of King Manuel I. Manuel was the widower of Maria's elder sister, Isabella.

 Life

 Early life

 Maria was born at Córdoba on 29 June 1482 as the third surviving daughter of Isabella I of Castile and Ferdinand II of Aragon (the Catholic monarchs).
 She was the fourth of their five surviving children, and had a stillborn twin (the sources differ on the gender of Maria's twin).
 Like her sisters, she was given a thorough education, not only in household tasks but also in arithmetic, Latin, several other languages, history, philosophy and the classics.

 Marriage

 As an infanta of Spain, her hand in marriage was important in European politics.
 Before her marriage to Manuel I of Portugal, her parents entertained the idea of marrying her to King James IV of Scotland.
 This was at a time when her younger sister Catherine's marriage to Arthur, Prince of Wales, was being planned.
 Ferdinand and Isabella thought if Maria was Queen of Scotland, the two sisters could keep the peace between their husbands.
 These plans, however, came to nothing.
-Her eldest sister Isabella, Princess of Asturias, was the first wife of Manuel I, but her death in 1498 created a necessity for Manuel to remarry; Maria became the next bride of the Portuguese king, reaffirming dynastic links with Spanish royal houses.
+Her eldest sister Isabella, Princess of Asturias, was the first wife of Manuel I, but her death in 1498 created a necessity for Manuel to remarry; Maria became the next bride of the Portuguese king, reaffirming dynastic links with Iberian royal houses.

 Manuel and Maria were married in Alcácer do Sal on 30 October 1500, and Maria was granted Viseu and Torres Vedras as her dower.
 She had 10 children, eight of whom reached adulthood, including King John III of Portugal, Holy Roman Empress Isabella, and Beatrice, Duchess of Savoy.